JustinianErdmier/Xdebug3SetupWithDocker/README.md

 This setup process is how I was able to get Xdebug 3 working in my projects after watching [Programming with Gio's short tutorial](https://youtu.be/7YuYxbYd3P0).
 Even using this setup, I highly recommend watching his video.

 ## Step 1: Installing Xdebug
 Again, this setup is for Docker.
 If you are not using Docker, you can install Xdebug on your local machine.
 Just following the [install directions here](https://xdebug.org/wizard).
-Additional information about Xdebug can be found [here on there Github](https://github.com/xdebug/xdebug#xdebug).
+Additional information about Xdebug can be found [here on their Github](https://github.com/xdebug/xdebug#xdebug).

 In your Dockerfile, add the line to install Xdebug.
 For me, it looks like the following:
 ```